moretticb/moretticb.github.io/_posts/blog/2016-12-31-a-game-environment-for-complementary-project-applications.md

 ### Tile map

 From the CSV file where a level is designed, *TileMap* class builds the tilemap image.
-For each coordinate, the due referenced area of the tileset is copied and drawn in the tilemap image.
+For each coordinate, the due referenced area of the tileset is copied and drawn on the tilemap image.
 The arrangement of tiles is obviously the same as the organization of coordinates in the level file.

 ### Pathfinder algorithm